 9. Front Porch and Rear Covered Patio/Deck

 Becoming ever-more popular in recent years, the classic front porch is the perfect welcome for guests and the perfect relaxation spot to watch the world go by.
-Speaking of relaxation, a covered rear patio or deck extends your living area by giving you extra space out of the weather.
+Speaking of relaxation, a house design with a wraparound porch or even a covered rear patio or deck extends your living area by giving you extra space out of the weather.
 Both front and rear porch (or patio) make the smaller home seem that much larger.

 The wide porch on this 2,156-sq.-ft., 1-story Country-style home is outfitted with a swing and four relaxing rockers (Plan #123-1039).